-Almost all households in Utah have experienced the stealthy assault of mice and rats.
+Almost all households in Utah experience the stealthy assault of mice and rats.
+Yearly, homeowners rely on rodent control services to help keep rats and other pests at bay.
 Whether in the attic, basement, crawl space, dining room, or kitchen, these rodents find their way inside the houses of Utah residents for these necessities for survival: food, moisture, and shelter.

 During cold seasons, they need to eat as much food to maintain their body temperature.
 They can obtain moisture from the food they feed.
 Likewise, they search for warm indoor shelters as nesting grounds.

 So, how do you proactively prevent these rodents from infesting your house?
 Here are four essential but excellent tips you can do to keep them at bay.

 1. Seal Entry Points Inside and Outside the House

 Entry points are passages that allow the entry of rodents.
 These passages include a break, crack, crevice, gap, or hole on crawl spaces, doors, screens, walls, windows, woods, and vents.
 For a mouse, it can shove itself on a spot that is the size of a five-cent piece.
 Meanwhile, a rat can thrust itself on a hole that is the size of a ten-cent piece.
 Sealing possible entry points prevents the rats and mice from going in and out of your home.

 Since these rodents are so capable of squeezing themselves, the smart move is to identify where to find them inside and outside your house.
 Check for the possible entry points in the following areas.

 - Near the cabinets or closets that lead outside

 - Around the pipes under sinks of the kitchen and laundry room

 - Inside the attic, crawl space, and basement